Certified Respiratory Therapist Info

 Step 1: Earn an Associate's Degree

+Many community and technical colleges offer associate's degree programs in respiratory therapy.
+Some programs require that applicants demonstrate a commitment to the profession by showing documented volunteer or work experience hours in a respiratory healthcare setting.
 Students should choose a program accredited by the Commission on Accreditation for Respiratory Care (CoARC) to ensure that all requirements for licensure and certification are met.
-Coursework in an associate's degree program introduces students to theories and science of respiratory therapy and teaches clinical techniques for use with adults, children and infants.
+Coursework in an associate's degree program introduces students to theories and science of respiratory therapy and teaches clinical techniques for use with adults, children, and infants.
 Students complete clinical rotations in various specialty areas to learn how to properly put their skills to work in real-life situations.

 Step 2: Complete the Examination to Become a Certified Respiratory Therapist (CRT)

 The National Board for Respiratory Care (NBRC) administers the computer-based CRT test daily through testing centers located across the country.
 The organization offers a free online practice test to acquaint candidates with the format of the certification exam.

 Step 3: Obtain a State License